Mintz Law Firm

 Denver Nursing Home Abuse and Negligence Lawyers

-Thousands of elderly Americans suffer from neglect and/or abuse in nursing homes each year.
-Even care facilities that don’t intend to cause direct harm to their residents can cause injury through careless or negligent behaviors such as understaffed facilities or improperly trained personnel.
-The U.S. Department of Health and Human Services reports that 17% of nursing homes have deficiencies that can cause "actual harm or immediate jeopardy" to patients.
-What if this happened to your loved ones?
-We like to view nursing homes as facilities where our loved ones will be treated with dignity, care, love, and respect.
-Unfortunately, some nursing homes put profits over people and do not make it a priority to ensure that our elder population is receiving the level of care that they deserve.
-Should you discover that your loved one is being abused, mistreated, or neglected, you should take immediate action to remove him or her from the situation and to prosecute those who are responsible for their injuries.
+Thousands of elderly Americans suffer from neglect and abuse in nursing homes each year.
+Even care facilities that don’t intend harm can indirectly cause injury through careless or negligent behaviors such as understaffed facilities or improperly trained personnel.
+When nursing homes put profits over people and fail to ensure that residents are receiving the level of care they deserve, it’s important that you take immediate action to prosecute those who are responsible for their injuries.

-Although it's hard to imagine, there are several ways in which seniors can be subject to abuse and neglect in nursing facilities.
+There are several factors that can lead to nursing home abuse and neglect, though it depends on the individual nursing home and the caliber of its care staff and facility management.
 Some of the most frequent types of elder abuse come in the form of:

-As a person ages, he or she becomes more prone to falling.
-As a result, federal and state regulations require nursing facilities to constantly evaluate a senior’s risk level for falling and to provide adequate precautions and measures to protect the resident against falls.
-A failure to properly assess and assist a resident's fall under the category of negligence and should that negligence lead to injury, the nursing home must be held accountable.
+As a person ages, they become more prone to slipping and falling.
+As a result, federal and state regulations require nursing facilities to constantly evaluate a senior’s risk level for falling and to provide adequate precautions and protections.